 “Even in the dead of winter, I have to keep my horses looking sharp because I represent our business wherever I am,” she said.
 “But, I think the time I put into my horses really pays off and is worth it not just aesthetically, but physically and mentally for both them and me as well.”

 The first time Harrison realized what an advantage having horses that were always tuned up and fit was at the first all-girl team roping at the Windy Ryon Memorial, she said.

 “It was back in 1986, and it was kind of a big deal that they were going to have a WPRA-approved team roping at the Windy Ryon, so I went and got there in time to watch the men’s roping before our’s started.
-It wasn’t but a few runs in before I realized the horsepower underneath me was going to be my biggest advantage in this set up,” Harrison said.
+It wasn’t but a few runs in before I realized the horse underneath me was going to be my biggest advantage in this set up,” Harrison said.

 The score was set at 17-feet, the arena was long and wide open, and the steers were big and fast.
 Many of Harrison’s competitors were anxious about the challenge their horses were up against just to get them close enough to throw their rope.